-The charity's Board of Directors is responsible for the preparation of the accounts.
-The charity's Board of Directors considers that an audit is not required for this year (under Section 144(2) of the Charities Act 2011 (the 2011 Act)) and that an independent examination is required.
+The charity's trustees (who are also the directors for the purposes of company law) are responsible for the preparation of the accounts.
+The charity's trustees consider that an audit is not required for this year (under Section 144(2) of the Charities Act 2011 (the 2011 Act)) and that an independent examination is required.
 The charity's gross income exceeded £250,000 and I am qualified to undertake the examination by being a qualified member of Institute of Chartered Accountants in England & Wales.